Tuesday, 28 February 2012

 P1170101

-Today we revisited the lovely Framlingham to retest our Framlingham Treasure Trail and what a fantastic afterno0on we had.
+Today we revisited the lovely Framlingham to retest our Framlingham Treasure Trail and what a fantastic afternoon we had.
 This Trail is great for dogs, with two parks and a footpath round the castle.
 Barnie our dog (see previous posting) loves it and in such great weather he didn’t need his coat!

 In the small square there’s an equally small but surprisingly abundant market so we treated ourselves to fresh salmon and scallops for dinner, accompanied by a selection of the freshest vegetables from a huge choice.
 We could have gone really mad, and bought some artisan cheese or some quality meat, but we settled for a lovely French crepe, with sweet chestnut filling, and a cup of cappuccino sitting in the open air watching the world go by.
 The stall has a choice of crepe fillings that would embarrass the Parisians, and plenty more besides, but it’s not “fast food”, especially at lunchtime in this kind of weather, particularly when all the customers keep going back for more!